treweathers/Java_Developer/Course_2/Course_2.3.md

 ## Lesson 5: Interleaving Queues and Calculating Moving Averages: Algorithmic Acumen with Java
 ### Introduction to the Lesson
 Welcome back!
-As we progress through our course on Advanced Data Structures - Stacks and Queues in Java, we focus on leveraging queues to crack algorithmic challenges often encountered in technical interviews.
+As we progress through our course on **Advanced Data Structures - Stacks and Queues in Java**, we focus on leveraging queues to crack algorithmic challenges often encountered in technical interviews.
 With their orderly structure, Queues are excellent for representing sequential processes and managing streaming data.
 In this lesson, we'll explore two problems highlighting complex queue manipulations.
 Let's get started and decode these intriguing interview problems, ensuring that the concepts are thoroughly understood with added examples and detailed explanations.

 ### 1. Problem 1: Queue Interleaving
 Let's begin with the concept of queue interleaving.
 Imagine you're orchestrating a dance sequence where dancers from two groups must perform in an alternating pattern.
-In a similar vein, our first computational task relates to a list of elements that we want to rearrange, ensuring that if we start with an order like a1a 1 , a2a 2 , ..., an/2a n/2 , b1b 1 , b2b 2 , ..., bn/2b n/2 , we end up with a sequence a1a 1 , b1b 1 , a2a 2 , b2b 2 , ..., an/2a n/2 , bn/2b n/2.
+In a similar vein, our first computational task relates to a list of elements that we want to rearrange, ensuring that if we start with an order like a1, a2,..., an/2, b1, b2, ..., bn/2, we end up with a sequence a1, b1, a2, b2, ..., an/2, bn/2.
 This organization method mirrors real-life situations, such as merging traffic from two lanes onto a single-lane road, ensuring each car takes its turn from each lane.

 ### 2. Efficient Approach to Solving the Problem
 We will use two auxiliary queues, akin to having two sub-lines in the dance sequence or two lanes on the road, to hold the divided sections of the original queue.
 We maintain a clean and memory-efficient interleaving without needing extra arrays by systematically dequeuing elements from these and enqueuing them back into the original queue.

 ### 3. Solution Building
 First, consider a queue constructed of dancers (or elements).
-We want to divide this queue into two groups, with the first half entering the firstHalf queue and the second half into the secondHalf queue.
+We want to divide this queue into two groups, with the first half entering the `firstHalf` queue and the second half into the `secondHalf` queue.
 This way, we can alternately choose a dancer from each group and form a new, interleaved queue.

 Let's construct our division: